Use these ideas to plan a welcoming forest school session – includes free printable forest school welcome song!

 How we open the time in our outdoor classroom sets the tone for the whole lesson.
 I think it is so important to gather together, even if just for a minute or two, for an opening ritual.

-Forest schools and garden classrooms are so special, and there is a different mode and space here than at home or in the indoor classroom.
+Forest schools are so special, and there is a different mode and space here than at home or in the indoor classroom.

 Beginning the session with a moment of mindfulness and connection – with ourselves, our classmates, and with nature – gets us ready to benefit fully from the outdoor setting.